 Custom builds: this is development of a completely custom solution.
 Built from scratch, a custom solution is tailored to the specific needs to the business, their customers, and other stakeholders, such as franchisees.
 A Steer73 case study here is Camile, who have developed their own technology platform.

-Hybrid: this is approach is mix off the shelf components with custom built components to create a bespoke customer experience & product.
+Hybrid: this approach is a mix of off the shelf components with custom built components to create a bespoke customer experience & product.
 A Steer73 case study of this approach is Boojum, who combined off the shelf components into a custom-built mobile app.

 know your customer and give them a seamless experience